 That’s it for now!
 I’ve taught drama for over a decade and this is the first time I’ve written all of this down, though it has been rattling around in my befuddled brain for some time.
 I hope that it proves to be helpful to you, and good luck on your audition!
 I know you’re going to be awesome!

-- Elven Lembas bread: one bite will satisfy a man for an entire day
+- Elven Lembas Bread recipe: a bite will satisfy a man for a day!

 - So what’s the big hairy deal about COMPOST, anyway??